Hopper-Like Growth of Higher-Order Topological Insulators

-Now we calculate the change in the total energy when one atom is adsorbed on the crystal surface.
-We begin with a square-shaped crystal with $N$ atoms.
-The energy change is given by $\Delta E_{N+1} = E(N+1) - E(N)$, where $E(N)$ is the sum of electronic energies of all the occupied states for the system with $N$ atoms.
-Here, in order to highlight the feature of the obstructed atomic insulator, we do not consider the electrostatic energy of the nuclei and electron-electron interactions for simplicity.
-Figure \ref{fig:energy_change}(a) shows the dependence of $\Delta E_{N+1}$ on the position of the adsorbed atom.
-The result indicates that the energy change associated with the deposition of the atom at the corner ($i=1$) is lower than that on the edges ($i=2,3,\cdots$).
-This result is consistent with our expectation based on the changes in $n_s$ and $n_t$.
-Furthermore, we also calculate $\Delta E_{N+2} = E(N+2) - E(N+1)$ [Fig.~\ref{fig:energy_change}(b)] and $\Delta E_{N+3} = E(N+3) - E(N+2)$ [Fig.~\ref{fig:energy_change}(c)] for various geometries.
+We introduce the energy change $\Delta E_{n} = E(n) - E(n-1)$, where $E(n)$ is the sum of electronic energies of all the occupied states for the system with $n$ atoms.
+Here, in order to highlight the feature of the OAI, we do not consider the electrostatic energy of the nuclei and electron-electron interactions for simplicity.
+We find that $\Delta E_{n}$ can be approximated as